Louis Michel: The Democratic Republic of the Congo dossier

 Michel has been interested in the Central Africa situation and busy with the Democratic Republic of the Congo dossier since he became Belgian Minister of Foreign Affairs (1999–2004) and European Commissioner in charge of the Development & Humanitarian Aid in the Barroso Commission.

 Congo was a Belgian colony between 1908 and 1960.
 Since then, the relations between Brussels and Kinshasa have been tumultuous.
 They have included such events as the secession of Katanga backed by Belgium, the murder of the Prime Minister Lumumba by the Belgian secret services, the expulsion of the Belgian ambassador in the 1960s, the banning of the Sabena company from landing in Kinshasa, and "authentic Zaïrian" policy.
 The father of Joseph Kabila, Laurent-Désiré Kabila had very bad relations with Brussels.
 Many rumours accuse Louis Michel of having used Joseph Kabila as a puppet since his father was murdered in 2001.
 Therefore, the media has described in a very suspicious way the good relations between Louis Michel and Joseph Kabila.

 Since 2001, Michel has encouraged the peace process for the Democratic Republic of the Congo that officially put an end to the Second Congo War by establishing a Transitional government (June 2003 – June 2006).
 The two main missions of this government were to maintain the peace by integrating all the militias into the unified army and to bring the country to elections on 30 June 2006 having ratified the new constitution by referendum.

 In a lecture on 17 January 2008 (entitled Africa-Europe: the indispensable partnership) at the London School of Economics, Michel faced Congolese protestors who accused him of being complicit in Kabila's assassination and installing a puppet government in the Congo.
 The meeting was abandoned shortly before its scheduled end as the chair found it impossible to continue with the interruptions.

 In a 2010 magazine interview Michel stated, "Leopold II was a true visionary for his time, a hero."
-The comment was negatively received in the Congo.
+The comment was negatively received in the Congo and in Belgium.
+Michel's remarks were countered by several Belgian politicians.
+Senator Pol Van Den Driessche replied, "[A] great visionary?
+Absolutely not.
+What happened then was shameful.
+If we measured him against 21st century standards, it is likely that Leopold would be hauled before the International Criminal Court in The Hague."